rchapman2000/COVID-WasteWater-NE/README.md

 **Output File Descriptions:**

-- **Matrix File:** (CSV Format) Each row of the matrix represets a Variant and each column represents a sample/date/week present.
+- **Matrix File:** (CSV Format) Each row of the matrix represents a Variant and each column represents a sample/date/week present.
 The cells within the matrix contain 0 or 1 representing if the variant was present in that sample/week/date.
 This format is useful for human visualization
 - **Dataframe Files:** (CSV Format) These files are useful for graphing and visualization as they can be easily imported into R or pandas dataframe objects.
 These files contain the columns **sample, lineage, abundance, site**.
 Each row represents a lineages present in a given sample (Example: 1,Delta,0.855).
    - **unfiltered dataframe** - a dataframe file where no lineages have been collapsed based on the sublineage map.
-   - **filtered dataframe** - a dataframe file containg the lineages combined into their parent based on the sublineage map.
+   - **filtered dataframe** - a dataframe file containing the lineages combined into their parent based on the sublineage map.

 # Barcode And Collapse Module